ymuv1/QuantumOptics.jl/docs/source/superoperators.rst

 Super-operators
 ===============

 If states are defined as abstract elements of the Hilbert space :math:`\mathcal{H}` then operators are mappings from this Hilbert space to itself, :math:`\mathcal{H} \rightarrow \mathcal{H}`.
-However, in **Quantumoptics.jl** states are specified as coefficients in respect to a specific basis and therefore operators are mappings from elements of the Hilbert space in a certain basis to a elements of the same Hilbert space but possibly in a different basis.
+However, in **QuantumOptics.jl** states are specified as coefficients in respect to a specific basis and therefore operators are mappings from elements of the Hilbert space in a certain basis to a elements of the same Hilbert space but possibly in a different basis.
 The basis free definition is

 .. math::